 Fig: 2.0 Vulnerable WebView App

 In the below screenshot we can see that the application is loading the bugcrowd page in WebView.

 Fig: 3.0 bugcrowd page in WebView

-How to look for a vulnerable WebView in Application?
+How to look for WebView Vulnerabilities in Application?

 WebViews are a part of the activities of the android application.
 We first need to decompile the app and go through the application’s activities to check for any vulnerability.
 We will use the JADX tool to decompile the application.
 Once the application is decompiled, we will look at the android manifest file to get an overview of the structure of the application and its components.
 To find the vulnerable WebView we will look at the exported components of the android application.